 In response, MEA has developed a solution that enables the electronic submission of wood and pellet stove applications via Virtru, the State of Maryland’s secure email encryption tool.
 More information about Virtru can be found on the Maryland Department of Information Technology's webpage at https://doit.maryland.gov/support/Pages/email-encryption.aspx.
 As of 4/7/20, MEA is accepting Clean Burning Wood and Pellet Stove Rebate applications submitted via Virtru.

 MEA would like to encourage you to submit your application electronically.
 If you are interested in doing so, please send an email indicating your interest in doing so to firstname.lastname@example.org.
 Please do not attach your application to this initial email.
 Please indicate your first and last name, your zip code, as well as your email address, in the body of the email.
 Someone from MEA will then contact you with more information about how to submit your application via Virtru.

-NOTICE: ALL new and replacement wood and pellet stoves MUST obtain a permit before installation.
-For a list of county permitting offices, click on PDF to the right
+NOTICE: ALL new and replacement wood and pellet applicants must check to see if their county or authority having jurisdiction requires a permit before installation.
+For a list of county permitting offices, click on PDF below.

 Wood and Pellet Stove County Permit Office List.pdf.
 Rebates will not be issued to applicants who do not receive the proper permits for stoves.
 To be eligible, wood (stick/log) stoves may not emit more than 3.0 grams of particulate matter (PM) per hour and pellet stoves may not emit more than 2.0 grams of PM per hour.
 In addition, please note that eligible stoves with an EPA efficiency rating receive a higher financial incentive than stoves without an EPA efficiency rating.
 You can find an EPA certified stove potentially eligible for the higher incentive via the EPA Certified Wood Stove Database at the following link: